-The old sat at the window seat So he could watch as the went by And he from a glass that was always filled For the rest of us buy.
-And he would tell us about the ships that sailed When he was and strong.
-And when he thought we'd heard of his words He'd break into song.
+The old sailor sat at the seat So he could watch as the went by And he drank from a glass was always filled For the rest of us buy.
+And he tell us tales about the ships that sailed he was young and strong.
+And he thought we'd heard enough of his words break into this song.
 Dee dee dee dah dah dah dee dee dee dah dah Dah dah dee dee dee dum.

-Each and day he'd spend this way Until the of four a woman as rough as a dockside tough Came through the door.
+Each and every day he'd spend way Until the of four When a woman as rough as a dockside Came through the door.
 She'd up to that sailor And he'd shrink to the of a pin.
-And she'd and shout and as she hauled him out He'd say with a grin:
+And she'd curse and shout and as she him out say with a sheepish grin:

-I've sailed the southern And the northern sea, But now me sailin's over, me boys, harbor time for me.
-I you call us Salt and Pepper, For an old I may be, But she may be pepper to you, me boys, She's as sugar to me.
+I've sailed the southern And the northern sea, But now that me over, me boys, It's harbor for me.
+I know you call us and Pepper, For an old I may be, But she may be pepper to you, me boys, She's sweet as to me.
 Dee dee dee dah dah dah dee dee dee dah dah Dah dah dee dee dee dum.

-Yes, we them Salt and Pepper, For the way she was And it she got as least as hot As fresh red does.
-And a bunch of the boys offers To protect him her wrath, But and every time, he would decline, with a laugh:
+Yes, we them Salt and Pepper, For the way she was And it seemed she got as as hot As red pepper does.
+And a bunch of the made offers To protect him her wrath, But each and time, he would decline, Declaring with a

 (Repeat Chorus)

-I've had my broken, Not drowned, but bone-dry. heard my name be spoken, I've in the Devil's eye.
+I've had my broken, Not drowned, but bone-dry.
+I've my name be spoken, spit in the Devil's eye.
 The sea was my mistress, Now Pepper's her.
 But another captain, my tough old captain's were.

-And you can have your ladies, I'm of old salt brine, And the gal you saw had in her craw, Not a lace of a spine.
-Sure, the old can get tough at times, But a sailor's I've been, And when a storm's about, you to ride it out, So you can once again.
+And you can have your ladies, I'm made of old brine, And the gal you saw had in her craw, Not a lace of a spine.
+Sure, the old girl can get at times, But a what I've been, And when a storm's about, you learn to it out, So you can sail again.

 (Repeat Chorus)